dirkroorda/laf-fabric/docs/texts/API-reference.rst

 The API is a method of the task processor: ``API()`` in ``laf.fabric``.
-This method returns you a set of *API elements*: objects and/or methods that you can use to retrieve information about the LAF resource: its features, nodes, edges, primary data and even some of the XML identifiers used.
+This method returns you a set of *API elements*: objects and/or methods that you can use to retrieve information from the LAF resource: its features, nodes, edges, primary data and even its original XML identifiers.

-By calling this method you can insert the API elements in your local namespace and give it your own names.
+By calling this method you can insert the API elements in your local namespace.

-This has two advantages: efficiency and cleanliness of the code of tasks.

-Because API elements might easily be called millions of times in a loop, no space should be wasted by things as method lookup.
+This has the advantage of efficiency, because API elements might easily be called millions of times in a loop, so no time should be wasted by things as method lookup.
 Local names are faster.

-The one who writes tasks may choose names that nicely stand out in the rest of his code, enabling readers of the code to easily spot the interface with the actual LAF resource.

-For the sake of documentation, however, I have chosen names for the API elements, and will stick to them.

 Calling the API
 ===============